How to use an ACR (Remington/Bushmaster) in under 60 seconds

 Quick Summary

-The Bushmaster ACR safety selector operates like an AR-15: push up for safe and down for fire.
-The charging handle is ambidextrous and configurable.
-The bolt catch is at the front of the trigger guard; push up to lock open, push down to release.
+The Bushmaster/Remington ACR operates with an ambidextrous safety selector like an AR-15 (up for safe, down for fire).
+Its top-mounted charging handle is configurable for left or right-side use.
+The bolt catch is at the front of the trigger guard; push up while pulling the charging handle to lock open, push down to release.

 Chapters